DELAWARE PRESERVATION FUND ANNOUNCES 20 GRANT AWARDS TO PRESERVE HISTORIC PLACES

-Continuing its 23-year program of supporting Delaware’s historic property owners, in the 2024 round, the Delaware Preservation Fund (DPF) announced 24 grant awards totaling $124,122 for sites in New Castle, Kent, and Sussex Counties.
-Funded projects for 2024 included 16 historic houses, nine church buildings, a bank, a fire control tower, a cemetery, a mill, and several types of historic outbuildings.
+Continuing its 24-year program of supporting Delaware’s historic property owners, the Delaware Preservation Fund (DPF) recently announced 20 grant awards totaling $86,272 for sites in New Castle, Kent, and Sussex Counties.
+Funded projects for 2025 included 12 historic houses, an opera house, a school, a church, a theater, an art studio, a masonic hall, a city hall and a mill building.
+Eleven of the funded projects are in New Castle County, five are in Kent County, and four projects are in Sussex County.
+Private homeowners, as well as nonprofit organizations, and city governments received funding.

-Jeremy Rothwell, the President of the Fund’s Board of Directors, points out that the organization was able to make a larger impact this year due to a generous contribution of $50,000 from the Delaware Division of Historical and Cultural Affairs, as well as a $25,000 grant to support projects in New Castle County given by Matt Meyer, County Executive, and the New Castle County Council.
-“Every year,” Rothwell notes, “we have to turn down strong applications for historic places that are deserving of support, but for which there is not enough funding.
-But this year, thanks to the DHCA’s support and New Castle County’s contribution, we didn’t have to turn down very many.”
-The Fund received 34 qualified applications for the 2024 grant program, the majority of which were selected for funding.
+Jeremy Rothwell, the President of the Fund’s Board of Directors, points out that the organization was able to make a larger impact this year due to a generous contribution of $25,000 to support projects in New Castle County given by Matt Meyer, then County Executive, as well as $10,000 from the Kent County Levy Court.
+Rothwell said “It is great to have buy-in on historic preservation projects from our county governments.
+With their help this year we were able to fund about seven additional preservation projects!”
+The Fund received 26 qualified applications for the 2025 grant program, the majority of which were selected for funding.

 For questions concerning the DPF grants, please EMAIL the Fund.